Alfresco/docs-alfresco/salesforce/2.2/install/index.md

 ### Alfresco requirements

-* Alfresco Content Services 6.2.2 or later
+* Alfresco Content Services 6.2.1 or later
 * Identity Service 1.3 or later (if you plan to use Single Sign On (SSO))

-> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (PaaS).

 ### Salesforce requirements